VParmar0312/Gas_Anesthesia_Assist_VP/README.md

 # Gas: Anesthesia Assist

+EDUCATIONAL USE ONLY — NOT MEDICAL ADVICE

+AnesthAssist is an educational reference tool for anesthesia students, residents, and trainees.
+All content is for learning purposes only.
+This app does not provide patient-specific medical advice, diagnosis, or treatment recommendations.
+Always consult qualified clinical supervision and institutional protocols for actual patient care decisions.
+Do not use this app to make real-time clinical decisions.

 AnesthAssist is the clinical companion designed for anesthesiologists, CRNAs, and anesthesia residents who demand accuracy and speed at the point of care.

 DRUG REFERENCE